 The point is, you will help orient your dev team much more quickly and give them a lot more clarity in terms of what you want when you initially present your idea using an image—even a crude one—than if you force them to read (and possibly misinterpret portions of) a lengthy, text-based explanation.

-There are also plenty of other ways that you as a product manager can benefit from wireframing.
-You might find it’s a more effective way of explaining to your sales or marketing teams the key elements of your next release, so they’re better able to prepare their own positioning and pitches.
+There are also plenty of other ways that you, as a product manager, can benefit from wireframing.
+For example, you might find it’s a more effective way of explaining to your sales or marketing teams the key elements of your next release, so they’re better able to prepare their own positioning and pitches.
 Wireframing can even help you, in your own strategic planning, to better flesh out and streamline specific components of your product.

 What other ways have you used wireframes as a product manager?
 We’d like to hear about it in the comments below!